 - Upgrading our Green Tourism award from a Bronze to a Silver!

 - Introduce more eco-products in our shop & bar.
-This year we are stocking ‘Two Farmers’ crisps, the first to use compostable wrappings and ‘Who give a crap’ toilet paper using environmentally friendly materials and donating 50% of their profits to help build toilets for those in need.
+This year we are stocking ‘Two Farmers’ crisps, the first to use compostable wrappings and ‘Who gives a crap’ toilet paper using environmentally friendly materials and donating 50% of their profits to help build toilets for those in need.

 - To cut down on un recyclable packaging we are doing away with selling packets of peanuts etc in the bar and are stocking ‘hot’ nuts.